Karcharoth/Keys-of-Orthanc/docs/customize.rst

 Customising the game
 ====================

-Angband allows you to change various aspects of the game to suit your tastes.
+NarSil allows you to change various aspects of the game to suit your tastes.
 These include:

 * Options - which let you change interface or gameplay behaviour
 * `Ignoring items`_ and `inscribing items`_ to change how the game treats them